 JUVENILE FICTION [G rating required]:

-Juvenile fiction is for children ages 8-12 and must be rated G (for all audiences).
+Juvenile fiction, which includes chapter books, is for children ages 8-12 and must be rated G (for all audiences).
 Series are preferred, but stand alone novels will be considered.
-Genres to submit under Juvenile Fiction include: CONTEMPORARY, FANTASY, HISTORICAL / WESTERN, and SCIENCE FICTION.

 YOUNG ADULT [G-PG rating]: